Charan619/Football-Coach-Simulator/README.md

 -Manager home page(MENU for after user is created) -adding tact settings and changing starting 11(checking if goalie is also in lineup) -showTable(done)
--time delay setting while simming match
--optimize simming(inc weightage to def?)(reduce no of goals scored)(teams w similar stats should usually draw) -ui/gui?
+-time delay setting while simming match(done) -optimize simming(inc weightage to def?)(reduce no of goals scored)(teams w similar stats should usually draw) -ui/gui?
 -multiple seasons?